leonardr/botfriend/README.md

 ### Bots that act out a script

-The default assumption of `botfriend` is that a bot should post at a certain interval, but that the exact times aren't important.
+The default assumption of Botfriend is that a bot should post at a certain interval, but that the exact times aren't important.
 Most of the time you _want_ a little variation in the posting time, so that your bot doesn't post at the exact same time all the time, like a